Each year we encounter some 20,000 "stories" in our community - short stories, long stories, ongoing stories and success stories.

 It was the toughest interview Marilyn had ever experienced, but remembering what she learned in the workshops helped her remain calm and confident.

-The Age Works Program helped Marilyn land her new job.
-At the interview, she was faced by a panel of four people confronting her with some very difficult case scenarios.
-It was the toughest interview she had ever experienced, but remembering what she learned in the workshops helped her remain calm and confident.
+The Employment workshops helped Marilyn land her new job.
+At her job interview, she was faced by a panel of four people confronting her with some very difficult case scenarios.
+It was the toughest interview she had ever experienced, but remembering what she learned during the workshops helped her remain calm and confident.